 ＊People with tattoos are generally not accepted in the baths.
 Please ask the facility.

-(After drinking, please wait a while before entering the bath)
+＊Drinking alcohol and bathing is dangerous.
+After drinking alcohol, please wait a while before entering the bath.

-If you leave your room to eat dinner, the futon will be laid while you are away, so please don’t surprise.
+If you leave your room to eat dinner, the futon will be laid while you are away, so please don’t be surprised.

 People only put the futons out when they sleep at night.
 In the daytime, when the futons are not in use, people fold the futons and store them in closets.
-This means that one room can be used as a bedroom, study, living room and etc at different times.
-Recently, however, Western-style beds and bedding have become popular in Japan, and younger people now tend to use Western-style beds and bedding rather than Japanese futons.
-Conventionally used cotton wadding is also being replaced by wool and feather wadding.
+This means that one room can be used as a bedroom, study, living room and so on at different times.
+Recently however, Western-style beds and bedding have become popular in Japan, and younger people now tend to use Western-style beds and bedding rather than Japanese futons.
+Conventionally used cotton stuffing is also being replaced by wool and feather stuffing.

-Koyasan Guest House Kokuu is a guest house for travelers to Koyasan from any country in the world.
-(HP quote)
+Koyasan Guest House Kokuu is a guesthouse for travelers to Koyasan, hosting guests from any country in the world.